tripzilch/tripzilch.github.io/articles/wobbly.md

 ## What is a wobbly function?

-They are functions based on sine waves.
+Wobbly functions are functions based on sine waves.
 Any kind.
 Whatever you can dream up.
 But I can share a couple of techniques you may find interesting.

+## Sine waves?

 In school, you may have learned that the sine and cosine functions are useful for calculating things about right angled triangles.
 They were not wrong, but let's focus right now on a more important truth:

-*Sine waves have a funny shape.*
+***Sine waves have a funny shape.***

+Drawing graphs in school, we started with linear equations, which are just lines.
+Boring.
+Next up were parabolas, kinda curvy and neat but they run off the paper really quick, not super practical.
+No, sine waves are where it's at.

 Let's start with a graph of a simple sine wave over `x` that moves with time (`t`):